 - Visual Studio Code

-Do you get an error that it’s unable to install?
-Have a read at the article Unable to install NuGet provider for PowerShell.
+If you get an error that it’s unable to install, read the article Unable to install NuGet provider for PowerShell.

 Connect to Azure Active Directory